 Paytm, India’s largest-ever IPO, underperforms on its first day on the market.

-After raising $2.5 billion in the country’s largest ever IPO, Indian mobile payments giant Paytm dropped a quarter of its value on its market debut Thursday, as traders questioned if the loss-making firm would ever turn a profit.
+After raising $2.5 billion in the country’s largest-ever IPO, Paytm dropped a quarter of its value on its market debut Thursday, as traders questioned if the loss-making company would ever turn a profit.

 In a bright spot in the Covid-battered economy, Asia’s third-largest economy has been gripped by an initial public offering frenzy, with start-ups collecting billions of dollars in investment.